OMTut/cyberproject/README.md

 ### Docker Installation (Recommended)

 The easiest way to deploy all components is using Docker:

+Launch Docker Desktop or the Docker environment then use the following command

 ```bash
 # Build and start all containers